vincent212/ilink3/README.md

 What is in the files:

-ILinkCBIF.hpp: The interface you will need to implement to receive messages from iLink ILinkRcv.hpp: Functions that actually receive messages from iLink and call the interface
+ILinkCBIF.hpp: The interface you will need to implement to receive messages from iLink <\n>
+ILinkRcv.hpp: Functions that actually receive messages from iLink and call the interface
 iLinkSnd: Code to create iLink messages socke_help.hpp: Code to handle the CME socket